Aug 12, 2025

-Running a successful business comes with many rewards, but it also comes with challenges — like figuring out how to reduce taxes and save enough for retirement.
-If you’re a high-income business owner, a Cash Balance Plan might be the financial strategy you didn’t know you needed.
+Running a successful business comes with many rewards, but it also comes with challenges such as figuring out how to reduce taxes and save enough for retirement.
+If you’re a high-income business owner, a Cash Balance Plan might be the financial retirement strategy you didn’t know you needed.

-A Cash Balance Plan is a type of retirement plan that combines the best of two worlds:
+A Cash Balance Plan is a type of employer-sponsored retirement plan that blends the strengths of two familiar systems:

 At retirement, you can take your balance as a lump sum or monthly payments.
 Think of it like a pension plan where you can see your balance grow over time.